 This site is essentially a dumping ground for religious and spiritual thoughts, beliefs, impressions and visions.
-I don’t expect it to be taken too seriously by anyone, and as my writings don’t always capture or fully represent my beliefs.
+Even though I claim to have solved some truly galilean issues with current prehistory paradigms, I don’t expect it to be taken too seriously by anyone, and as my writings often poorly capture or fully represent my beliefs/findings anyway.
 And I would hope that no one puts too much stock in any part of the site they might disagree with.
-By profession, I am a geologist, and web developer.
-By hobby, I consume history, archaeology, physics, channeled literature and spiritualism.
-In practice, I am mostly a father and nature explorer.
+By profession, I am a geologist for the geological survey, specializing in prehistoric paradigms, stratigraphic paleo-reconstructions and making complex scientific research digestible to the public through computer mapping visualizations.
+I also specialize in geoarchaeology or the interaction of archaeology with earth systems (especially in regard to earth’s magnetic field, radiometric dating and ice ages).
+By hobby, I consume history, physics, channeled literature and spiritualism.
+In practice, I am mostly a father, tour guide and nature explorer.

-I went into geology because from an early age I was fascinated with earth history and wanted to personally validate or disprove the prevailing views on the subject.
-I wanted to know for myself exactly how the landscape of Southern Utah was formed– spending thousands of hours studying palogeography.
-Early in my university years, I had an overwhelming flood of ideas come to me concerning the underlying causes for the structure of our Galaxy, as well as the causes for the ‘ice age’, and the relationship between the supraluminal speed of the expanding universe and decay constants.
-To me, much of the very foundations of modern science were based on antiquated assumptions which ignore incredibly important evidence (like the geometry of the Pleistocene Ice Caps) and the consequences of special relativity and neutrinos/electromagnetic fields on decay constants.
+I went into geology because from an early age I was fascinated with earth history and wanted to personally validate or disprove the prevailing religious vs scientific views on the subject.
+I wanted to know for myself exactly how the landscape of Southern Utah and earth were formed– spending thousands of hours studying paleogeography and examining for myself how well the rock record validated radiometric dating.
+Early in my university years, I had an overwhelming flood of ideas come to me concerning the underlying causes for the structure of our Galaxy, as well as the causes for the ‘ice age’, and the relationship between the superluminal speed of the expanding universe and decay constants.
+To me, much of the very foundations of modern science were based on antiquated assumptions which ignore incredibly important evidence (like the geometry of the Pleistocene Ice Caps) and the consequences of special relativity and Galactic/Solar neutrinos on decay constants as well as simple geomagnetic instabilities on radiocarbon dates.
+In the end I’ve gained an appreciation for both uniformitarian and catastrophism worldviews and have found ways to harmonize both with the available evidence.

 UNIVERSALISM & REFORMATION

 Religious Universalism is a view arguing that all persons will ultimately be reconciled to God or the divine unity.
 It is a belief that essentially all religious systems can be used to access god and salvation.
-It stands in contrast to Christian exceptionalism or religious exclusivity– which is the fundamentalist idea that only the members of one particular faith, religion or sect will be saved or ‘exalted’.
-As such, mainstream Mormon theology is essentially universalist (through its work for the dead in temple ceremonies).
-However, Mormon Universalism takes this argument a few steps further by attempting to show that LDS scripture was originally designed to teach that Christ’s “only true church”, is a spiritual movement composed of all the good people on earth who are making themselves worthy of the “heavenly church.” (a type of divine unity achieved in the metaphysical realms after death) And that the “trueness” of an earthly sect corresponds to how well they exemplify or align themselves with the heavenly church.
+It stands in contrast to Christian exceptionalism or religious exclusivity– which is the fundamentalist idea that only the members of one particular faith, religion or sect will be saved or ‘exalted’ or that only the worldviews of one religion are ‘true’.
+As such, mainstream Mormon theology is universalist in some ways (although not in others).
+In my writings I attempt to show that LDS scripture was originally designed to teach that Christ’s “only true church”, is a spiritual movement composed of all the good people on earth who are making themselves worthy of the “heavenly church.” (a type of divine unity achieved in the metaphysical realms after death) And that the “trueness” of an earthly sect corresponds to how well they exemplify or align themselves with the heavenly church.
 This is opposed to many LDS exclusivists teachings which suggest that all people must be Mormon to be saved, or that the mortal Mormon church is the “only true church” mentioned in scripture (see “reexamining the ‘only true church’ doctrine“).
 LDS universalists believe in ONE incomprehensible, archetypal ‘God’ or Spirit who is symbolically ‘Father/Mother’ to all, and has allowed mediators (Son of God), or lower human spirits to subtly influence the creation of revealed religion (including Mormonism) as a SYMBOL or metaphor (type, shadow, ensign, light, archetype, or example) of how divinity deals with EVERYBODY, regardless of which religion they follow.
 A universalist embraces the idea of unknowability, and simply has faith that life continues after death despite a complete acceptance that such matters are unprovable.
 It seems to me that the Highest Heaven or afterlife dimension (or “Christ’s” heavenly Church) is composed of ALL those which have achieved (through their Christ-like self-sacrificing characters) the greatest level of deserved respect, group harmony, balance, love and felicity.
 I suggest that LDS and Christian scripture teaches that selfless unity in wisdom, as exemplified by Jesus is the key to Eternal Exaltation or progression.
 I reject any creed, dogma, sect, idol or belief that unjustly divides people.
 I believe that LDS scripture supports the idea that the Christs (like the Church and other great religious leaders) were chosen in order to be examples or archetypes of the Heavenly Church (which is composed of a body of totally equal and unified individuals– equal in race, gender and authority and unified through psychically joined consciousness).
 But that Christian followers and well meaning leaders have all too often turned “God” and Christ into anthropomorphic idols, carved from their own faulty conceptions of the divine.

 I believe that Mormonism or the Modern LDS church has lost focus on these truths, abundantly taught in their scriptures (see D&C 88 for instance).
 That much like the Catholic church before us, they have come to focus too much on our religious exclusivism– or the idea that we are the ONLY true church, with the ONLY path to god and the ONLY priesthood and ordinances which lead to exaltation. (instead of a Christ-like life leading to exaltation).
 We have created a dogmatic view of God that is essentially an idol projection of our own ego.
 Like the Jews of old, WE have taken possession of “God’s” truths in a prideful way.
 We need to restore focus to the fact that God’s truths, church, ordinances and priesthood are UNIVERSAL.
 That NO religion has THE truth but simply holds symbols and allegories that point people toward that ultimate truth.
 That we are only one of MANY restorations, and that all these restorations lead the worthy to the “heavenly church”, which is the ONLY true “church” and holds the keys to exaltation.